aws-deadline/deadline-cloud-for-maya/DEVELOPMENT.md

 ## Adding Dependencies

-All of the testing and development dependencies are in the `setup.cfg` and are meant to be included idiomatically.
+All of the testing and development dependencies are in the `requirements-testing.txt` and are meant to be included idiomatically.

 ## Testing